 Mitt Romney Finally Wins Something!
-His Jeep Lie Is the Lie of the Year
+(Lie of the Year)

 Remember when a desperate Mitt Romney put out an ad saying Obama sold Chrysler to Italians who were moving jobs to China?
 Yeah.
 Those were the days.